INL/BlackLab/core/src/site/markdown/faq.md

 We designed BlackLab to offer the flexibility that we missed in other corpus engines at the time:

+- allows sorting and grouping hits on different properties, including context
 - doesn't prescribe a fixed input format, but can work with any data you want to throw at it
 - provides solid support for Corpus Query Language, but you can easily add query languages.
 We've added basic support for SRU/CQL (Contextual Query Language), for example, and may add other query languages (e.g. treebanks-search related) in the future.
 - has a modular design, making it easier to extend and maintain